+BRADLEY C. HOSHER POST DIFFICE BOX 1128 CEDAR CIREST, NEW MEDICO 87008

+NOV 148 2004

+Mr. James L. Psvilk Assistant Inspector General Department of Defense 400 Army Navy Drive Arlington, VA 22202-4764

+Mr. Pavlik

-BRADLEY C. HOSMER Post Office Box 1128 CEDAR CREST, NEW MEXICO 87008 NOV 1#8 2004 Mr. James L. Pavlik Assistant Inspector General Department of Defense 400 Army Navy Drive Arlington, VA 22202-4704 Mr. Pavlik I appreciate the opportunity to reply to your tentative conclusion that I "share responsibility for creating, contributing to or abiding a confidential sexual assault reporting program that circumvented both statutory and policy requirements and, thereby, interfered with criminal investigations."
+I appreciate the approximity to niply to your tentative conclusion that I "share responsibility for creating, contributing to or abiding a confidential sexual assault reporting program that circumvested both statutory and policy requirements and, thereby, interfered with criminal investigations."

 I respectfully disagree.
-The confidential program I established at the Air Force Academy in 1993 did not circumvent "statutory and policy requirements and, thereby, interfere with criminal investigations."
-To the contrary, the program supplemented and enhanced the effectiveness of those policies and made additional criminal investigations possible.
-Before I exercised command judgment and took action, the effectiveness of the existing policies and procedures was severely compromised by the failure of sexual assault victims to officially report the incidents, preventing the initiation of criminal investigations.
-The action I took in fact increased the use of official reporting procedures and enhanced criminal investigations.
-During the seventeen months between March 1993 and my retirement on 30 June 1994, the number of sexual assault cases officially reported for criminal investigation increased, the number of sexual assault cases officially reported for criminal investigation indexed because victims could come forward initially with assurance of privacy.
+The confidential program f established at the Air Force Academy in 1993 did not cinamoves "ratetiny and policy equirements and, thereby, interfere with criminal investigations."
+To the coursey, the program supplemented and enhanced the effectiveness of those policies and made additional criminal investigations possible.

+Before I exercised command judgment and took action, the effectiveness of the existing policies and graculature was according to comparented by the failure of sexual assault victims to officially report the insidents, preventing the initiation of criminal investigations.
+The action I took in that increased the use of official reporting procedures and enhanced criminal investigations.

+During the accentage mostla between March 1993 and my retirement on 30 June 1994, the number of sensel assect cases officially reported for criminal investigation increased, because victims could come forward initially with assurance of privacy.
 I was advised periodically regarding the new program.
-I was advised that cadet victims who initially came forward in confidence about a sexual assault since they arrived at the Academy decided, as a result of the counseling to report officially the previously-unreported incidents for appropriate investigation under the existing statutory and policy requirements.
-I believe that your tentative conclusion misconstrues testimony taken out of context and fails to account both for the events surrounding the decision and the larger problem at hand.
-I would like, therefore, to preface my response by establishing the context for my decision to establish a confidential reporting program as an option for victims of sexual assault at the Academy.
+I was advised that cadet victims who initially came forward in confidence about a sexual assault since they arrived at the Academy decided, as a result of the commoling to report officially the previously-interported incidents for appropriant investigation under the existing statutory and policy requirements.

+I believe that your tentistive conclusion misconstrues testimony taken out of context and fails to account both for the events surrounding the decision and the larger problem at band.
+I would like, therefore, to preface my response by establishing the content for my decision to establish a confidential reporting program as an option for victimis of sectual assault at the Academy.
 This decision appears to be the central fact on which your conclusion is based.